netfilebox/netfilebox/README.md

 ctrl-c
 ./bin/self-signed.sh
 ```
-**Don't type anything** An automated script fills out the values for the ssh key generation.
+**Don't type anything**.
+An automated script fills out the values for the ssh key generation.
 When complete the system is ready!
 Logon with the browser.
 ### [https://localhost:8443/nextcloud/index.php](https://localhost:8443/nextcloud/index.php)

 ---